China's economy shows signs of slowing. A trade war won't help

 The start of a trade war between the United States and China comes at an inconvenient time for the Chinese economy.

 In recent weeks, concerns have been mounting that growth in the world's second-biggest economy is cooling faster than previously expected.
+Weaker Chinese growth will have repercussions for big trading partners, such as the United States and Europe, and for global companies who do business there.

-Now, an intensifying clash with the United States, its biggest trading partner, is adding to the difficulties.
+Now, an intensifying clash with the United States is adding to the difficulties.
 Both sides announced tariffs on $50 billion of each other's products last week, and President Donald Trump upped the ante further on Monday with a threat to impose duties on at least another $200 billion of Chinese goods.

 "The trade dispute is escalating at a time when doubts about the domestic economic picture are rising," Mark Williams, chief Asia economist at research firm Capital Economics, wrote in a research note last week.